jstz-dev/jstz/docs/architecture/networks.md

 ## Switching networks

-If you have access to other networks, you can set them up manually in your configuration file and deploy smart functions to them.
+If you have access to other networks, you can add them to your configuration file with the CLI and deploy smart functions to them.

 To add a network, you need: